 NW Vineyards – Experience

-Dr. Alan Campbell works with growers, winemakers, and consumers to understand and manage the Northwest's unique
+Dr. Alan Campbell works with growers, winemakers, and consumers to understand and manage the Northwest’s unique wine-growing environments.

 He is the industry liaison with the USDA Soil Survey and the USGS for mapping and analysis of vineyard soils and geology.